Sveino/Inst4CIM-KG/rdfs-improved/README.md

     dl:DiagramObject.IdentifiedObjectTextDiagramObject-valueType dl:DiagramObject.IdentifiedObjectDiagram-valueType ) .

 equ:ACDCConverter.PccTerminal-valueType a sh:PropertyShape ;
+  sh:path ( cim:ACDCConverter.PccTerminal cim:Terminal.ConductingEquipment ) ;
   sh:or ( [sh:class cim:PowerTransformer] [sh:class cim:Switch] [sh:class cim:Disconnector] [sh:class cim:Fuse]
           [sh:class cim:GroundDisconnector] [sh:class cim:Jumper] [sh:class cim:Breaker]
           [sh:class cim:DisconnectingCircuitBreaker] [sh:class cim:LoadBreakSwitch] );
+  sh:name         "C:301:EQ:ACDCConverter.PccTerminal:valueType" ;
+  sh:message      "The terminal is not a terminal of a PowerTransformer or a Switch." ;
+  sh:description  "It is typically the terminal on the power transformer (or switch) closest to the AC network." ;

 ```

-## Maybe: Inverse, Transitive Reasoning
+## Maybe: Inverse Reasoning
-`owl:inverseOf`
+- DONE https://github.com/Sveino/Inst4CIM-KG/issues/26 replace `cims:inverseRoleName` by `owl:inverseOf`

-- Each CIM object prop has an inverse.
+Each CIM object property has an inverse.
-- There's no preference of one direction to the other, so either can be present.
-But because SHACL must check one or the other direction, both must be present
-- need to do https://github.com/Sveino/Inst4CIM-KG/issues/26 replace cims:inverseRoleName by owl:inverseOf

-TODO
+These are now represented using the standard prop `owl:inverseOf`.
+However, instance data always has one direction of the inverse pair,
+namely the property marked with the annotation `cims:AssociationUsed "Yes"`.
+- https://github.com/Sveino/Inst4CIM-KG/issues/114 wrong `cims:AssociationUsed` or lacking `owl:inverseOf`
+  describes a few cases where that annotation is missing or wrong.

+Since it is not expected for the inverse direction properties to be present,
+maybe we should mark that explicitly?
+This was discussed in
+- https://github.com/Sveino/Inst4CIM-KG/issues/113 deprecate cims:AssociationUsed "No" props (or even delete them?),
+  and a decision was made not to do it.

-We said that Inverse reasoning is not mandatory, but is desirable for querying.
+It was decided that Inverse reasoning should not be mandatory, but is desirable for querying.
+- SHACL shapes do not rely on inverse reasoning
+  so they often need to use `sh:inversePath`,
+  which makes them more complicated.
+- https://github.com/Sveino/Inst4CIM-KG/issues/141 SHACL: Do not prohibit inverse reasoning.
+  There were plans to write SHACL shapes to check that `cims:AssociationUsed "No"` triples are not included.
-If you write shapes that prohibit inverse triples, you'll raise a number of errors for repositories that do in fact provide inverse reasoning.
+  If shapes that prohibit inverse triples are added,
+  they will raise a number of errors on repositories that do in fact provide inverse reasoning.
-This problem may be overcome in GraphDB if you validate only graph by graph, and don't include the onto:implicit graph (inferred triples).
+  This problem may be overcome by validating only named graphs with explicit instance data
-But still, it's a potential problem.

-TODO `owl:Transitive`
+  (eg in GraphDB all inferred triples are in the `onto:implicit` graph).
+  But it may complicate validation scenarios.

 ## Maybe: Symmetric Reasoning
-TODO
+- https://github.com/Sveino/Inst4CIM-KG/issues/114 wrong `cims:AssociationUsed` or lacking `owl:inverseOf`

 A `SymmetricProperty` is a self-inverse (`owl:inverseOf` itself).
 Therefore symmetric reasoning is a subset of inverse reasoning.